Adobo too salty? Don't panic. It's a common problem, especially with saltier soy sauce brands or when the sauce reduces too much.

 Why Adobo Becomes Too Salty

-Adobo usually turns out too salty for a few very common reasons - the kind that happen even when you're careful:
+Adobo usually turns out too salty for a few very common reasons:

 - Using too much soy sauce